digideskio/api-site/firstapp/source/block_storage.rst

         :start-after: step-5
         :end-before: step-6

-Log in to the server to run the following steps.
+Log in to the server to be able to run the following steps.

 .. note:: Replace :code:`IP_SERVICES` with the IP address of the
           services instance and USERNAME to the appropriate user name.